DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-HannahGlean/README.md

                = a^n * a
                = a^(n+1)

- <li> <b> Recursive Algorithms </b> solves a problem by reducing it to an instance of the same problem with smaller input.
+ - <b> Recursive Algorithms </b> solves a problem by reducing it to an instance of the same problem with smaller input.
          Examples:
-           <li> What is the recursive algorithm for computing n!?
-             factorial (n = nonnegative integer) {
+           - What is the recursive algorithm for computing n!? factorial (n = nonnegative integer) {
                 if (n == 0)
                     return 1;